-Specifically, certified pain medicine specialists were in cities but not in this largely rural state’s poor hollers.
-The bill would facilitate APRNs filling the health care gap.
+The problem the bill would fix was that certified pain-medicine specialists were in cities but not in this largely rural state’s poor hollers.
+It would allow APRNs to fill that health care gap.

 Rows of physicians dressed in white lab coats faced the committee.
-They warned only medical doctors could prescribe opioids and APRNs would kill people.
+Their lobbyist warned that only medical doctors could prescribe opioids and APRNs would get people killed.
 A few lawmakers countered that their constituents weren’t going to get pain relief without APRN help.

-As the hearing devolved into a “turf war” – physician vs. APRN, urban wealth vs. rural poverty – a committee member turned on his microphone and addressing the doctors said, “My constituents aren’t the kind of people who come to the capitol in their Escalades to tell me how to do my job.”
-He seemed to be ignored.
+As the hearing devolved into a “turf war” – physician vs. nurse, urban wealth vs. rural poverty – a committee member turned on his microphone and addressing the doctors said, “My constituents aren’t the kind of people who come to the capitol in their Escalades to tell me how to do my job.”
+The doctors’ lobbyist seemed to ignore him.